zenkbaries/react-aws/README.md

 ### Description

+This react app is created for the purpose to demostrate on how to use React on AWS's Amplify.

-The react is bootstraped with `create-react-app`.
+This react is bootstraped with `create-react-app`.
 And deployed to AWS's Amplify via Amplify's CLI installed via npm.

 `npm install -g @aws-amplify/cli` ([Amplify's documentation](https://aws-amplify.github.io/docs/js/start?ref=amplify-js-btn&platform=purejs))